okfn/opendatasurvey/MigrationNotes.md

 ## Templates and Front-end dependencies

 The old templates directory has been renamed `views_old`.
 New templates have been moved to `views`.
-Both directories are referencec by the app as places where templates can be located, with the intension of eventually removing `views_old` completely once migration is complete.
+Both directories are referenced by the app as places where templates can be located, with the intention of eventually removing `views_old` completely once migration is complete.

 Static assets have been moved from `public` to `static`.

-There are some small differences between the Global Index and Local site templates.
-This is managed by the `is_index` flag on the Global Config settings.
-Local sites do not need to include this setting.
+The Survey and the Index sites make use of the same templates.
+Differences between the two sites are managed by the `is_index` flag.